barnetwang/LLM-Bench/Readme.md

 *   **Beautify the Report**: Directly edit the `report_template.html` file.
 You can freely change the style, layout, or add charts (e.g., using [Chart.js](https://www.chartjs.org/)).

-## 🙏 Acknowledgements
+## 🙏 License & Acknowledgements

-This project was born from an idea and gradually refined through numerous iterations and debugging sessions with an AI assistant.
-Thanks to all open-source community contributors, especially the Ollama team.
+This project is open-source and uses various third-party libraries.
+Please review their licenses carefully before using this code for commercial purposes.

 ---